 If you've been playing Stardew co-op, you'll probably notice that more hands means more work gets done and you may find it very, very easy to stack up cash.
 You can lower the profit you earn on items to give your group a bit more of a challenge.

 Separate money means that you and your friends have separate wallets—a good choice if you have a friend who won't stop buying seeds when you were trying to save for that backpack upgrade.
 Shared money means that all farm hands share one bank account.

 This setting can be changed while playing your farm.
 It controls who on the farm can ask Robin to move buildings.
 You can set it to "everyone", "host only" meaning the owner of the farm, or "building owner only" meaning your friends can't move one another's cabins and other buildings around.

-The most important things to remember in Stardew Valley multiplayer are what you share with your friends and what you don’t share.
+The most important things to remember in Stardew Valley co-op are what you share with your friends and what you don’t share.
 These things remain separate: